edriclugard/edriclugard/README.md

 My work sits at the intersection of AI/ML, technical writing, and continuous learning, always striving to make tech more approachable.

+---

+### 💬 Let's Connect!
 I’m open to collaboration, freelance opportunities, and anything AI/ML-related.
 If you’re working on exciting AI projects (or hiring for them), let’s connect!

----

-### 💬 Let's Connect!
-I'd love to connect and collaborate if you're into **technical writing**, **AI**, or **machine learning**.
-Feel free to check out my work, share feedback, or just say hi!

 📧 Email: **[edriclugard@yahoo.co.uk](mailto:edriclugard@yahoo.co.uk)**